ogcincubator/ogc-jupyter/README.md

 This will start the Notebook, making it available on port 8888.
 Check the console output for a link in the form `http://127.0.0.1:8888/lab?token=abcdef123456`; you will need to use it to access the Notebook.
-You can then open the `Uplift pipeline example.ipynb` Notebook file.
+You can then open the Notebook file you want to use.

 Notes:
 * The `--rm` flag above will destroy the Notebook container once you are done with it.